ConorLambert/Obsidian-Vault-Main/Interview/CV/Content (CHECK SPELLING).md

 ### Summary
-- Full Stack Developer with 6 years of experience in designing, developing, and maintaining web and ??? applications for clients in the finance sector.
+- Full Stack Developer with 6 years of experience in designing, developing, and maintaining web and ??? applications for clients in the financial sector.

 ### Experience
 ###### Athora Ireland (May 2017 - November 2023)